 In the uninstall programs window: look for any recently installed suspicious applications (for example, "Social Search"), select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted applications (which cause browser redirects to the socialsearch.com website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the socialsearch.com website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 Social Search browser hijacker removal from Internet browsers:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for any recently installed suspicious extensions, select these entries and click "Remove".

 Change your homepage:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Internet Options", in the opened window remove hxxp://socialsearch.com and enter your preferred domain, which will open each time you launch Internet Explorer.
 You can also enter about: blank to open a blank page when you start Internet Explorer.

 Change your default search engine:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 In the opened window, select "Search Providers", set "Google", "Bing", or any other preferred search engine as your default and then remove "Social Search".

 If you continue to have problems with removal of the socialsearch.com redirect, reset your Internet Explorer settings to default.